Bobby Bounds: College career

-Freshmen and Sophomore Seasons
+Freshmen and sophomore seasons

 Bounds redshirted the 1987 season, and then was a back-up to All-Conference QB and future professional Mike Trigg.
 He saw his first action during the 1988 season in which the Lions finished 8–3 and second in the Lone Star Conference.
 Bounds became the starter in 1989 as a sophomore as the Lions finished 4–6 and fifth in the conference.
 Bounds completed 107 passes out of 198 attempts for 1,521 yards, 8 touchdowns, and 14 interceptions.

-Junior Season
+Junior season

-Bounds' Junior year the Lions had a massive turnaround as he led ETSU to a Lone Star Conference Championship with a 7–0 record in conference play, the Lions first conference championship since 1983.
+In Bounds' junior year the Lions had a major turnaround as he led ETSU to a Lone Star Conference Championship with a 7–0 record in conference play, the Lions first conference championship since 1983.
 The Lions also qualified for the NCAA Division II National Playoffs for the first time since joining the NCAA in 1982.
 The Lions defeated Grand Valley State but then bowed out to eventual national champion Pittsburg State to finish with an overall 10–3 record.
 Bounds finished season with 1,905 passing yards and 17 touchdowns.
 He was named First team All Conference, and consensus Offensive Back of the year.